statengeneraal/laws-markdown/verdrag/marpol/protocol/97/BWBV0003459/README.md

 ####General Obligations

-1. The Convention and the present Protocol shall, as between the Parties to the present Protocol, be read and interpreted together as one single instrument.
+1. The [Convention](../../../../../verdrag/international/convention/for/the/prevention/of/pollution/from/ships/1973/BWBV0003241/README.md) and the present Protocol shall, as between the Parties to the present Protocol, be read and interpreted together as one single instrument.
 2. Every reference to the present Protocol constitutes at the same time a reference to the Annex hereto.

 ### Article  4

 ####Amendment procedure

-In applying article 16 of the Convention to an amendment to Annex VI and its appendices, the reference to “a Party to the Convention” shall be deemed to mean the reference to a Party bound by that Annex.
+In applying [article 16 of the Convention](../../../../../verdrag/international/convention/for/the/prevention/of/pollution/from/ships/1973/BWBV0003241/README.md) to an amendment to Annex VI and its appendices, the reference to “a Party to the [Convention](../../../../../verdrag/international/convention/for/the/prevention/of/pollution/from/ships/1973/BWBV0003241/README.md) ” shall be deemed to mean the reference to a Party bound by that Annex.

 ####FINAL CLAUSES